Governance Commitment in Action

 Board Independence, Expertise and Accountability

 - Audit Committee Independence and Financial Literacy.
 All members of the Audit Committee are independent directors.
-The Board has also determined that all members of the Audit Committee are "audit committee financial experts," as that term is defined in the rules of the Securities and Exchange Commission (the "SEC"), and that they meet the independence and financial literacy requirements of the NYSE.
+The Board has also determined that all members of the Audit Committee are "audit committee financial experts," as that term is defined under the rules of the SEC, and that they meet the independence and financial literacy requirements of the NYSE.

 - Board Experience and Diversity.
-As its present directors exemplify, Colgate values experience in the fields of business, education and public service, international experience, educational achievement, strong moral and ethical character and diversity.
-Click here to view Colgate's Independent Board Candidate Qualifications, which describe the criteria for Board membership.
+As its present directors exemplify, Colgate values enterprise leadership experience, relevant sector experience in the fields of business, industry, regulatory and public service and information technologies, international experience, corporate governance experience, educational achievement, strong moral and ethical character and diversity.
+Colgate's Independent Board Candidate Qualifications describe the criteria for Board membership.
+Click here to view Colgate's Independent Board Candidate Qualifications.

 Directors are Stockholders

 - Director Compensation in Stock.
-On average, 83 percent of a director's compensation is paid in Colgate stock.
+On average, 72% of a director's compensation is paid in Colgate stock.
 Board members also receive stock options each year.

 - Significant Levels of Director Stock Ownership.
 Board members own significant amounts of Colgate stock.
-Under the Company's stock ownership guidelines, independent directors are required to own stock equal in value to at least five times their annual stock retainer.
-For more information on director stock ownership, please see the table included in “Stock Ownership of Directors and Executive Officers” in Colgate's 2012 Proxy Statement.
+Under the Company's stock ownership guidelines, independent directors are required to own stock equal in value to at least five times their annual stock fee.
+For more information on director stock ownership, please see the table included in "Stock Ownership—Stock Ownership of Directors and Executive Officers" in Colgate's 2016 Proxy Statement.

 Established Policies Guide Governance and Business Integrity